binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 A monolithic kernel, such as the Linux kernel, which contains tens of millions of lines of code, and can be reached by untrusted applications via all sorts of networking, USB, and driver APIs, has a huge attack surface.
 Adding Docker into the mix has the potential to expose all these vulnerabilities to each and every running container, and its applications within, thus making the attack surface of the kernel grow exponentially.

-Docker leverage many features that have been in the Linux kernel for years, and provide many security enhancements out of the box.
+Docker leverage's many features that have been in the Linux kernel for years, and provides many security enhancements out of the box.
 The Docker Security Team are working hard to add additional tooling and techniques to further harden their components.
 This has become obvious as I have investigated many of them.
 You will still need to know what all the features, tooling and techniques are, and how to use them, in order to determine whether your container security is adequate for your needs.

 From the [Docker overview](https://docs.docker.com/engine/docker-overview/), it states: “_Docker provides the ability to package and run an application in a loosely isolated environment_”.
 Later in the same document it says: "_Each container is an isolated and secure application platform, but can be given access to resources running in a different host or container_" leaving the "loosely" out.
 It continues to say: “_Encapsulate your applications (and supporting components) into Docker containers_”.
 The meaning of encapsulate is to enclose, but if we are only loosely isolating, then we're not really enclosing are we?
 I will address this concern in the following Docker sections and subsections.